Support for every part of your M&A process.

-Paranet will help investors understand the true nature of the opportunity and what lies beneath.
+Paranet can help you understand the true nature of the opportunity, including what lies below the surface.

 IT Due Diligence requires additional understanding in specific areas.
 This primarily includes the capability, expandibility, and stability of the target company’s IT infrastructure.
 The personnel who perform IT Due Diligence must also know the operation and support costs of the IT department as well as the target company’s dependence on technology.

 Each business acquisition is a unique process, which can make effective due diligence difficult to implement.
 A business may acquire another business for a variety of reasons, such as diversification or eliminating a competitor.
 It is therefore essential to understand the reasons for an acquisition when creating a due diligence plan.
 IT Due Diligence becomes critical when the reason for the acquisition is to obtain the target company’s technology.
 The IT of the target company may be assimilated into the acquiring company or the target company may be run as a separate subsidiary.